2KAbhishek/talks/the-laziest-neovim.md

 ## Why do you use Neovim?

 - Efficiency? 󰈏
+- Blazingly fast ? 󱓞
-- Customizability? 
+- Personalisation? 
 - Fun? 
-- Blazingly fast ? 󱓞
 - I use neovim btw? 󰱫
 - All of the above! 